mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### Defining Probabilities at Each Step

-- Breaking up the problem into discrete and distinct Markov chain element allows us to design and define probabilities in a more meaningful manner
+- Breaking up the problem into discrete and distinct Markov chain elements allows us to design and define probabilities in a more meaningful manner
 - For instance, we can define the probability of being symptomatic purely by the split between symptomatic vs asymptomatic

 ### Seperation of Concerns